[Adopted 8-16-2011 by L.L. No. 41-2011]

 Notwithstanding the provisions of Subsection A of this section, no person shall tether, leash, fasten, secure, restrain, chain or tie a dog to any object with a device that:

-Is a choke collar or pinch collar, or a similar collar that restrains the dog in such a manner that it impairs the flow of oxygen or blood to the dog which may cause choking or causes substantial discomfort to the dog;
+Is a choke collar, pinch collar, or prong collar, or a similar collar that restrains the dog in such a manner that it impairs the flow of oxygen or blood to the dog, which may cause choking or causes substantial discomfort to the dog;

 Is embedded, partially embedded or may become embedded in such dog's skin;